Bible Study

 I recommend that we begin to meditate on scriptures like Matthew 6:31-34 to counter culture’s influence on our spiritual lives.
 It reminds us that life is more than food and our body is so much more than clothes.

 Consider Philippians 4:11-13.
-It tells us that learning to be content in every circumstance is possible because we can do all things through Christ who strengthens us.
+It tells us that learning to be content in every circumstance is possible because we can do all things through Christ, who strengthens us.

 Reflect on Acts 2:46-48.
 This scripture reminds us that the early believers learned how to break bread, praise God, and enjoy the favor He supplied.